HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf205.md

 -	HCL Web Experience Factory V8.5.1 (available in the DX 8.5 offerings)
 -	End of Support is announced for the Digital Experience Pattern v8.5 offerings
 -   The Ring API strictly enforces the case on query parameters
--	New complementary DX training modules in the HCL Software Academy, and more
+-	New complementary DX training modules in the HCLSoftware U, and more

 Go to the [HCL Software Support Site/ HCL DX Software Fix list](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0013939&sys_kb_id=519ebc84db1c341055f38d6d13961959) for the list of software fixes, including Container Update releases.